glycerine/spin_paxos/README.md

 different values that change after being read, or depending on when we read it.
-If we don't get nil, we can cache the value safetly, since it won't change.
+If we don't get nil, we can cache the value safely, since it won't change.
 After getting the non-nil value, we know the value is truly and forever locked-in and will not change.
 Never, ever.
 Okay wait, a small subtlety: the same value might get